 Zeus is a German Shepherd, Bi-color, about 3 y/o.
 He had been hanging out at a ranch outside Wimberley for week now and the finders just could not care for him.
 He is very timid and scared right now.
 Sadly, he is also Heartworm positive.
 Zeus will be in our system for months while we begin the process of treating him for the heartworms.
 It may take even longer as the only manufacturer of the drug to treat the heartworms has stated there is now a shortage of the drug.
 Please consider a donation so we can care for Zeus.

 Update: Zeus is doing great in his foster home.
 A little more attached to his foster dad then the foster mom (sorry Karen).
 He hangs with his foster sister, Katy.
 He will be ready for his Heartworm treatment in April.

 Poor Emmet was abandoned and with the worst case of Demodex Mange we have ever seen.
 You can only imagine his pain and discomfort.
 Out in the rain with the storms we have been having.
-He and his sister were found in two different very remote areas of Wimberley a few days apart.
+He and his sister (Emma) were found in two different very remote areas of Wimberley a few days apart.
 We have enough information to know that they were dumped.
 No, we don't know who the owner is and we are sad the owners resorted to dumping them.
 We are all about the dogs and our focus now is helping these dogs heal physically and emotionally.
 Emma also has Demodex Mange, but not as severe.
-They are about 5 months old, 35# and Staffordshire Terrier mix, as they have rear dew claws they may have some Great Pyrenees in the mix, although that does not show on their coat.
+7 months old, Staffordshire Terrier mix, they have double rear dew claws so they could have some Great Pyrenees in the mix, although that does not show on their coat.
 If you would like to foster please call 512-847-3200.
-Please consider a donation to help us care for the puppies.
+Please consider a donation to help us care for Emmet.
 Thank you.

 HOPE & FAITH